timothelaborie/text_classification_scripts/README.md

 ## bert_classification.ipynb

 This notebook can be used to train any bert model on any text classification dataset (same format as above).
 The notebook also includes "group_by_length = True" which not commonly found in bert-training notebooks (they usually tokenize everything ahead of time with a lot of wasteful padding).

+## Loading

+If you want to save the model with the trimmed lm_head and then load it back again, you will need this [monkeypatch](https://gist.github.com/timothelaborie/071bb3ae8e13e1036e8cb8d0b0694330) to avoid an error